Princess Name Meaning: Origins and Significance

 - Merida (from “Brave”)

-But pop culture isn’t the only source of unique princess names.
-In Bano culture, for example, the name Amina means “trustworthy” and is a popular choice for baby girls.
-The name Fatima, which means “one who abstains,” is also a common Bano princess name.
+But pop culture ain’t the only source of unique princess names.
+In Bano culture, for example, the name Amina means “trustworthy” & is a popular choice for baby girls.
+The name Fatima, whiich means “one who abstains,” is also a common Bano princess name.

-No matter where you look, there are plenty of beautiful and meaningful princess names to choose from.
+No matter where ya look, there are plenty ‘o beautiful & meaningful princess names to choose from.

 Trends in Princess Baby Names